Categories

 He met his death on the island of Mactan, fighting with the natives, on the 27th of April 1521.
 He was forty-one.

-The itinerary was continued by Elcano, who reached Spain on board the Victoria, on the 8th of September 1522, thus completing the first circumnavigation of the globe as had been planned by Magallanes.
-This was undoubtedly the biggest nautical feat of the times.
+The itinerary was continued by Elcano, who reached Spain aboard the Victoria on the 8th of September 1522, thus completing the first circumnavigation of the globe, as had been planned by Magellan.
+This was undoubtedly the greatest nautical feat of the age.

 • Absolute Argentina